avelino/awesome-go/README.md

 * [httpretry](https://github.com/ybbus/httpretry) - Enriches the default go HTTP client with retry functionality.
 * [pester](https://github.com/sethgrid/pester) - Go HTTP client calls with retries, backoff, and concurrency.
 * [request](https://github.com/monaco-io/request) - HTTP client for golang.
 If you have experience about axios or requests, you will love it.
 No 3rd dependency.
 * [requests](https://github.com/carlmjohnson/requests) - HTTP requests for Gophers.
-It uses context.Context and doesn't hide the underlying net/http.Client, so it is compatible with standard Go APIs.
+Uses context.Context and doesn't hide the underlying net/http.Client, making it compatible with standard Go APIs.
+Also includes testing tools.
 * [resty](https://github.com/go-resty/resty) - Simple HTTP and REST client for Go inspired by Ruby rest-client.
 * [rq](https://github.com/ddo/rq) - A nicer interface for golang stdlib HTTP client.
 * [sling](https://github.com/dghubble/sling) - Sling is a Go HTTP client library for creating and sending API requests.